 There’s (Not Really) An App For That

 Developers have created apps that make it easy to create 360 photos (or panoramas) by taking multiple photos and “stitching” them together.
-One app, Splash, will even allow you to combine photos and short clips into a video so you get a 360-video-like effect.
+One app, Splash, will even allow you to combine photos and short clips into a video, so you get a 360-video-like effect.
 But because true 360 videos need a camera with multiple lenses, you won’t be able to put one together with just a single-lens phone and app.

 Finding the Right Camera

 There are many 360-degree cameras, and each offers unique benefits.
 For a hobbyist, a smartphone attachment like the Insta360 Nano can replicate the 360 video effect on a budget.
 For a high-end camera that will create a truly immersive 360 experience, production companies spend thousands upon thousands of dollars on the most cutting-edge tech.
-If you need a crystal-clear, professional video, consider partnering with a professional team that has the experience and the highest quality equipment.
+If you need a crystal-clear, professional video, consider partnering with a professional team with the experience and the highest quality equipment.